ccoutant/dwarf-locations/005-locations-on-stack.md

 > form of a location description is not valid for a data member contained
 > in an entity that is not byte aligned because DWARF operations do not
 > allow for manipulating or computing bit offsets.*</span>

+### Section 5.7.8 Member Function Entries

+Replace the paragraph describing `DW_AT_vtable_elem_location` with:

+> An entry for a virtual function also has a
+> `DW_AT_vtable_elem_location` attribute whose value contains a
+> location expression yielding the location of the slot for
+> the function within the virtual function table for the
+> enclosing class.
+The location of an object of the enclosing
+> type is pushed onto the expression stack before the location
+> expression is evaluated.

 ### Section 5.14 Pointer to Member Type Entries